 Advice for the Home Gardener from the Help Desk of the

 UC Master Gardener Program of Contra Costa County

-I hope you are able to get rid of your grubs before next season.
-Do let us know if you have further questions.
+I hope that you find this information helpful.
+Please let us know if you have further questions.

-Help Desk of the UC Master Gardener Program of Contra Costa County (TKT)
+Help Desk of the UC Master Gardener Program of Contra Costa County (ECS)